What to wear if you’re PEAR shaped

 It’s great knowing your body shape, but if you don’t know what to DO with that information, it can be quite pointless.
 That’s why I’ve written a series of blog posts that will help you always find the perfect outfit.

-The first post is going to be about the pear shaped body.
-A pear shaped body (also sometimes called a ‘spoon’ shape) is the most common shape along with apple.
+The first post is going to be about the pear-shaped body.
+A pear-shaped body (also sometimes called a ‘spoon’ shape) is the most common shape along with the apple.
 So, if you think you’re the only one who struggles to find dresses that fit your bust AND your hips, you’re not alone.